mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 their active components are extremely radioactive, although not able to be harvested to make a nuclear weapon.
-Without protection, a person standing one metre from an RTG will absorb two rads per hour.
+Without protection, a person standing one meter from an RTG will absorb two rads per hour.
 As with fission microreactors, these are normally buried or placed far from an inhabited area.
 Such site preparation requires 16-person-hours but no special tools.
 An RTG